cyclr/docs/pages/v2/07-utility-connectors/03-data-storage/06-counter-storage.md

 ## Purpose

-To keep multiple counters, scoped globally or to a Cycle, you can use the **Counter Storage** Connector.
+ The **Counter Storage** Connector allows for multiple counters, either stored globally or within a Cyclr, to be tracked.

 Counters can be created and updated in one part of the Cycle and retrieved in another.